wyhsirius/g3an-project/README.md

 ```

 ## Acknowledgement
 Part of the evaluation code is adapted from [evan](https://github.com/raahii/evan).
-I moved most of the operations from CPU into GPU to accelerate the computation.
-We thank the authors for their inspiration and contribution to the community.
+I have moved most of the operations from CPU into GPU to accelerate the computation.
+We thank authors for their contribution to the community.